afifabroory/ods-cpp-solution/Chapter-1/Exercises1.1.md

 ; Also, the Range of this function is StackADT, because it's returning Stack.
 {String} -> {StackADT}
 FUNCTION read-input(text-file:String, n:Integer ← 0)       ; Second parameter default value are 0.
 And store it's as {n}
   WHILE text-file AS line WHERE line IS ¬EOF DO
     StackADT.Push(line)                                    ; Push/Add {line} to Stack
+  END LOOP.
+END FUNCTION.

 PROCEDURE write-input(stack-input:StackADT)
   WHILE stack-input WHERE IS ¬NULL DO
     element ← stack-input.Pop()                            ; Pop {stack-input} and STORE to {element}
-    WRITE element                                          ; WRITE element to output
+    WRITE element                                          ; WRITE element to output END LOOP
+END PROCEDURE.
 ```
 **Note:** \
 This pseudocode is **not standard**.
 This pseudocode is created by myself. \